esheldon/desdb/README.md

 Downloading Data
 ----------------

-There are scripts to download files using wget
+There are scripts to download files using wget.
+After installation, these will be in your path.

 * wget-des: download files from the des web site.
 * wget-des-parallel: download files in parallel